suguiura/Git-Analytics/README.md

 ### Download git descriptions (optional)

-Since the git tool, used within the script in the previous step, doesn't download projects description, it can be done separatedly.
+Since the git tool, used within the script in the previous step, doesn't download projects description, it can be done separately.
 A tool is available for this task and has the following syntax:

-    ruby script/dl-description <config.yaml> [--to <directory>]
+    ruby script/dl-description <config.yaml>

 ### Correct incorrect emails (optional)